What is Pay Equity

 What is the federal pay equity legislation?

-The Pay Equity Act was passed by Parliament and received Royal Assent on December 13, 2018, and will come into force on August 31, 2021.
+The Pay Equity Act was passed by Parliament and received Royal Assent on December 13, 2018, and came into force on August 31, 2021.

 The purpose of the Act is to achieve pay equity for employees in jobs that are commonly held by women by addressing gender-based discrimination in the pay practices and systems of employers.